 The process of determining when an official is disqualified from participating in a decision is a very complex one.
 A number of statutes, regulations and interpretive opinions flesh out each aspect of the basic prohibitions.

-As Western City goes to press, the Fair Political Practices Commission (FPPC) is in the process of streamlining the regulations associated with this analysis.11 The FPPC has also redefined the meaning of the phrase “reasonably foreseeable” in the context of determining whether a decision will have a material financial effect on the official.12
+The Fair Political Practices Commission (FPPC) has just completed the process of streamlining the regulations associated with this analysis.
+The changes have redefined the meaning of the phrase “reasonably foreseeable” in the context of determining whether a decision will have a material financial effect on the official.11

-The FPPC has adopted some of these changes but has not made them effective until it considers other pending regulatory changes.
-For more information on the status of updates to the conflict-of-interest regulations, see the FPPC web page for newly adopted, amended or repealed regulations at www.fppc.ca.gov/index.php?id=247#1.
+For more information on the new four-step analysis and the status of updates to the conflict-of-interest regulations, see the FPPC web page for newly adopted, amended or repealed regulations at www.fppc.ca.gov/index.php?id=247#1.

 For more information, see the following resources: